 The Graduate School of Arts and Sciences maintains a comprehensive list of resources for GSAS students at Harvard, including:

 Many people think of this site only for its extensive job postings, but there is much more!
 Explore this site for articles, columns, first-person accounts, recommended books and web sites, covering academic, quasi-academic, and non-academic careers.
-Recent print issues are also available in the OCS Reference Library, Shelf A3.
+Recent print issues are also available in the OCS Reference Library.

 A project funded by the Pew Charitable Trusts that poses the question, "How can we re-envision the PhD to meet the needs of the society of the 21st Century?"
 Especially relevant are the resources on obtaining a PhD

 by John A. Goldsmith, John Komlos and Penny Schine Gold.
 Three professors in different academic environments provide concrete advice to help you navigate successfully through graduate school and the academic profession.
-Available in the OCS Reading Room, section A.
+Available in the OCS Reading Room.